Texas State Board of Pharmacy

 Knowledge, Skills, and Abilities:

-- Working knowledge of standard office procedures and office equipment, including personal computer.
+- Thorough knowledge of standard office procedures and government operations.

 - Ability to access, input, and retrieve information from the computer.